YESAT

 Tidal Flat Research

 Our lab is developing high-resolution hydrological models of the Korean Peninsula using the Land Information System (LIS) — a software framework that integrates satellite data, in-situ observations, and advanced data assimilation techniques.
-LIS allows us to simulate complex hydrological processes and quantify key components of the water cycle, contributing to a better understanding of regional water budgets.
+LIS allows us to simulate complex hydrological processes and quantify key water cycle components.

-The applications are far-reaching: 🌊 forecasting floods and droughts 💧 optimizing water resource management 🌱 supporting data-driven environmental policy and decision-making
+Applications include: 🌊 forecasting floods and droughts · 💧 optimizing water resource management · 🌱 supporting data-driven environmental policy and decision-making.

 land information system water resources

-Once mostly used by engineering and military applications, satellite data is now helping us analyze national economies and predict global crop yields - a true human-focused evolution.
-This research explores this emerging technologies by using time-series satellite imagery to monitor reclamation projects and facilities in public waters.
-We're creating effective monitoring algorithm that support policy decisions and implementation around these shared resources for coastal mapping, policy development, and to utilize execution processes.
+Once mostly used in engineering and military contexts, satellite data is now helping us analyze national economies and predict global crop yields.
+This research uses time-series satellite imagery to monitor reclamation projects and facilities in public waters, creating effective monitoring algorithms that support policy decisions.

-This research combines remote sensing technology with public policy to provide data-driven insights that help improve the management of our shared water resources.
+This research combines remote sensing technology with public policy to provide data-driven insights for the management of shared coastal water resources.

 geosciences remote sensing